-Parents are welcomed and are encouraged to take turns skiing with the group on regular training days, and offer support in the form of a "tail guide", as well as taking the opportunity to connect with like-minded parents.
+Parents are encouraged to take turns skiing with the group on regular training days, and offer support in the form of a "tail gunner".
+The Parent Rep will provide a sign up for parents to tail gun.
+It is important that when acting as a tail gunner that the adult skier has the necessary skills to keep up with the group.

 Athletes can expect to ski all over the mountain and in a variety of conditions in this program, as well as being challenged by fun "drill" courses that your coach will set up specifically for you.